csaikarthikreddy-create/local-rag-chatbot/README.md

 3. Configure `constants.py` for embedding models and OpenSearch settings.
 4. Run the Streamlit app: `streamlit run welcome.py`

-### 📘 Blog Guide
-For a detailed walkthrough of the setup and code, check out our blog:

----

 Enjoy your journey in building a private, AI-driven document management system!
 If you find this project useful, consider sharing it with others in the community!